HabanaAI/hccl_demo/README.md

 When switching between MPI and non MPI modes, please remember to run with "-clean".

 ## Python wrapper arguments
     --nranks           - int, Number of ranks participating in the demo --ranks_per_node   - int, Number of ranks participating in the demo for current node --node_id          - int, ID of the running host.
-Each host should have unique id between 0-num_nodes --test            - str, Which hccl test to run (for example: broadcast/all_reduce) (default: broadcast) --size            - str, Data size in units of G,M,K,B or no unit (default: 33554432 Bytes) --loop            - int, Number of iterations (default: 10) --test_root       - int, Index of root rank for broadcast and reduce tests --csv_path        - str, Path to a file for results output -mpi              - Use MPI for managing execution -clean            - Clear old executable and compile a new one -l                - Display a list of available tests
+Each host should have unique id between 0-num_nodes --test             - str, Which hccl test to run (for example: broadcast/all_reduce) (default: broadcast) --size             - str, Data size in units of G,M,K,B or no unit (default: 33554432 Bytes) --loop             - int, Number of iterations (default: 10) --test_root        - int, Index of root rank for broadcast and reduce tests --csv_path         - str, Path to a file for results output -mpi               - Use MPI for managing execution -clean             - Clear old executable and compile a new one -list              - Display a list of available tests -help              - Display detailed help for HCCL demo in a form of docstring -ignore_mpi_errors - Ignore generic MPI errors
+    -no_color          - Disable the usage of colors in console output

 ## Environment variables
     HCCL_COMM_ID     - IP of node_id=0 host and an available port, in the format <IP:PORT>
-    SOCKET_NTHREADS  - Number of threads to manage TCP sockets NSOCK_PERTHREAD  - Number of sockets per thread HCCL_OVER_TCP    - 1 to use TCP between servers, 0 (default) to use Gaudi scaleout nics HCCL_OVER_OFI    - 1 to use OFI between servers, 0 (default) to use Gaudi scaleout nics
+    SOCKET_NTHREADS  - Number of threads to manage TCP sockets (default 2) NSOCK_PERTHREAD  - Number of sockets per thread (default 3) HCCL_OVER_TCP    - 1 to use TCP between servers, 0 (default) to use Gaudi scaleout nics HCCL_OVER_OFI    - 1 to use OFI between servers, 0 (default) to use Gaudi scaleout nics